chanstst/capstone/README.md

-# Capstone Project - London Property Image Classification
+# London Property Image Classification
-For General Assembly Data Science Immersion Program in Singapore (Nov 2020)
+Capstone Project for General Assembly Data Science Immersion Program in Singapore (Nov 2020)

 ## Problem Statement
 London is one of the world's most interesting property market, due to its long history, its prominent status as a international financial center, as well as the mix of modern and old buildings.